WeaponDetection/Weapon-Detection/README.md

+This is Salam project by Nora, Areej, and Raghad.
+Salam is a weapon detection model that aims to spread peace all around the world starting from the Kingdom of Saudi Arabia.

 # Problem
 The detection of people holding weapons, especially small ones, in a crowded place is nearly impossible using traditional methods.